Nyffels-IT/articles-masonry-grid-wordpress/README.md

 ## Installation
 1. Install the application:
-- Wordpress library (COMING SOON)
+- Install from the wordpress library (COMING SOON)
-- Download and manual install the files
+- Download and manual install the plugin.
 2. Activate the plugin.
 3. Use the shortcode on the place you want to use it.